This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Testing Soil Drainage

-Dig a 12-inch hole, fill it with water, and track drainage speed—1-2 inches per hour is ideal.
-Slow rates hint at compaction issues.
+Dig a 12-inch hole, fill it with water, and watch how fast it drains—aim for 1-2 inches per hour.

-Boost aeration with Soil Amendment Options like compost or coarse sand.
+Improve things with Drainage Amendments like compost or coarse sand.

 Starting Pepper Plants Indoors

-- Sow seeds in a pre-moistened Seed Starting Mix 8-10 weeks before your area’s last frost, as noted on seed packets.
+- Sow seeds in a pre-moistened Seed Starting Mix 8–10 weeks before your last frost, following your herb planting guide.

-- Keep Germination Temperature steady at 80-85°F with a heat mat for sprouting success.
+- Keep Germination Temperature steady at 80–85°F with a heat mat.

-- Use a Grow Light Setup for 14-16 hours daily to prevent leggy plants.
+- Use a Grow Light Setup for 14–16 hours daily.

 Planting Less Heat Tolerant Herbs